Forensic psychology: Education

-Academic forensic psychologists engage in teaching, researching, training, and supervision of students, among other education-related activities.
+Academic forensic psychologists teach, research, train, and supervise students, among other education-related activities.
 These professionals also have an advanced degree in psychology (most likely a PhD) and are most often employed at colleges and universities.
-In addition to holding professorships, forensic psychologists may engage in education through presenting research, hosting talks relating to a particular subject, or engaging with and educating the community about a relevant forensic psychology topic.
+In addition to holding professorships, forensic psychologists may engage in education by presenting research, hosting talks about a particular subject, or engaging with and educating the community about a relevant forensic psychology topic.

 Advocacy

 Through advocacy, forensic psychologists can use psychological research to influence laws and policies.
 These may be related to certain movements, such as Black Lives Matter or the Me Too movement, or may even be related to certain civil rights that are being overlooked.